Forseti93/api-pull-shopify-push-app/README.md

 TODO list:

-1. to analyze how a ned product is pushed to the shop in the default application
+1. to analyze how a new product is pushed to the shop in the default application
-2. to replace default logic with pull & push from the API: https://fakestoreapi.com/
+2. to pull from the API: https://fakestoreapi.com/ and push it as a new product via GraphQL mutation

 ---